Breder.org

 Quicksort

-Quicksort is a sorting algorithm which has a wrost case time complexity of O(n^2) for an input sequence of n elements, but, for most practical applications, it has an average complexity of O(n log n) and is generally efficient in modern hardware.
+Quicksort is a sorting algorithm which has a worst case time complexity of O(n^2) for an input sequence of n elements, but, for most practical applications, it has an average complexity of O(n log n) and is generally efficient in modern hardware.
 Another good property is that the sorting can also be performed in-place with small additional memory needed.

 Conceptual decription